dbaykina/todo-js/README.md

 # js-todo-tamplate

-To-do list on Java Script.
+ A classic to do list on JS.
+Allows user to add, delete, edit tasks.